GISBox

 1.2 Add Manually

-When tiling a imagery file, if the “Publish as service at the same time” setting is not checked, you need to manually add the general imagery data and then generate the corresponding imagery service.
+When tiling a imagery file, if the “Stream as Service” setting is not checked, you need to manually add the general imagery data and then generate the corresponding imagery service.

-In the pop-up “Add General Imagery Data”, select the local imagery data file, as shown in the following figure:
+In the pop-up “Add Imagery”, select the local imagery data file, as shown in the following figure:

-Then click the “Confirm” button, and the corresponding imagery service will be generated in the general imagery.
+Then click the “Add” button, and the corresponding imagery service will be generated in the imagery.

 2. Manage Imagery Services